deimosgame/deimos-server/README.md

     go test ./...

-If you just want to measure the stability of deimos-server, you can rather check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).
+If you just want to measure the stability of deimos-server, you can rather check out our [Wercker project](https://app.wercker.com/project/bykey/d168629e0261b5ce128e306d7549a94§1).
+Please note that we had to change the build system because of a few things, so the buid history is not complete at all.

 # Configuration